khushiiey26/Medicine-recommendation-system/README.md

 # Medicine-recommendation-system
 This project aims to create a medicine recommendation system based on symptoms provided by the user.
-The system is built using machine learning models trained on a dataset of symptoms and their corresponding diagnoses.
+The system is built using machine learning models trained on a dataset of symptoms and their corresponding diagnosis.
 The frontend is designed using Bootstrap for an intuitive user interface.

+Process to Build a Recommendation System Using Machine Learning:
+Step 1: Data Collection and Preparation.
+The foundation of a recommendation system is robust data. ...
+Step 2: Implementing the Recommendation Algorithm. ...
+Step 3: Building the Recommendation Model. ...
+Step 4: Integration and Deployment.